WildernessLabs/docfx/guides/Release_Notes/Beta2/index.md

 This provides a more intuitive mental map of the hardware and also simplifies the IO control under the hood.

+### New Meadow Samples Repo

+It occurred to us recently that our Meadow core samples were locked behind a source code auth wall.
+Not anymore!
+We've moved them to their own repo at [github.com/WildernessLabs/Meadow_Samples](http://github.com/WildernessLabs/Meadow_Samples).

+Check them out and see how to use the new APIs!

 ### Analog Input

 In the process we’ve got Analog inputs up, and we’re in the process or wiring up the Digital Input Events, as well as our new `IObservable`/Reactive pattern.